 Note: I have a single-climate control vehicle, meaning that you cannot set the temperature separately for the driver and passenger.
 If you have "dual climate control" it means that you have a separate control for the temperature on each side.

 The first step is to remove the negative battery terminal.
-The reason for this is so that the radio does not accidentally get shorted out while unplugging it.
+The reason for this is so that the radio does not accidentally get shorted out while unplugging it and installing the new one.

 Next, use a pry tool to wedge between the panels.
 You could also use a flat screwdriver, but it could mar the finish.
 I used pry tools like this.
 Pry the top panel up…